KermWasTaken/CPE-487-A-Digital-System-Design/Final Project - Numberle/Numberle/README.md

 ## Future improvements

 Over the summer I plan on making this project follow more of a "le" design.
-By this I mean I want to be able to instead generage a large number and display whether each digit is:
+By this I mean I want to be able to instead generate a larger number and display whether each digit is:

 1. In the correct position (Represented by a top bar)